Undergraduate Studies

 About the BS program

-As the catalog describes, the Astronomy Specialization requires 21 credits in addition to the core requirements for every specialization in the Physics B.S. program:
+As the catalog describes, the Astronomy Track requires 21 credits in addition to the core requirements for every track in the Physics B.S. program:

-All students in the Physics B.S. program should take 3 credits of PHY 4912 — Directed Independent Research — “in area of specialization.”
-(You can instead take PHY 3905 — Directed Independent Studies — though that isn’t preferred.)
-For Astronomy Specialization students, taking this as AST 4912 is fine.
-In practice this means doing some astronomy or planetary science research.
-This is an outstanding opportunity to gain valuable research experience and be part of cutting-edge astronomy.
+All students in the Physics B.S. program, including in the Astronomy Track, should take 3 credits of PHY 3905 (Directed Independent Study) or PHY 4912 (Directed Independent Research).
+Note that it is usually far easier to take the latter rather than the former.
+Also note that you can take AST 4912 instead of PHY 4912 and that should be fine.
+In practice doing a 4912 class means doing some astronomy/planetary science/space sciences research.
+This is an outstanding opportunity to gain valuable research experience and be part of cutting-edge science.
 Many of the faculty members in the Planetary Sciences group have openings for interested and capable undergraduate students.
-The Office of Undergraduate Research and the Burnett Honors College list some resources for getting involved in research, including funding opportunities.
+The Office of Undergraduate Research lists some resources for getting involved in research, including funding opportunities.
+You may also wind up presenting your research at Student Research Week!

 About Courses